-This service has been so vital to the Altona North and Brooklyn where there are large number of disadvantage community group who are highly dependent on this service referred by individuals, organisations, community workers, carers, and those drop in by themselves.
-Our support to the service includes providing convenient space, promoting the service, providing appropriate information and referrals.
-But it was unfortunate to deliver the service smoothly face to face this year.
-But we continued referring clients online to the appropriate organisations
+This service has been so vital to the Altona North and Brooklyn where there are large number of disadvantaged community groups who are highly dependent on this service which is referred by individuals, organisations, community workers, carers, or those who independently visit the centre.
+Our support to the service includes providing convenient space, promoting the service, delivering appropriate information and providing referrals.